irmen/Pyro4/examples/chatbox/Readme.txt

 and keeps track of all chat channels and clients that are subscribed to each channel.
 It implements the chatting and distributing of chat messages to all subscribers.
-It uses oneway calls for that to improve performance with a large number of subscribers, and to avoid blocking.
+It uses a oneway call for that to improve performance with a large number of subscribers, and to avoid blocking.

 The chat client runs the user input processing in the main thread.
 It runs another thread with the Pyro daemon that is listening